 Hi and welcome!
 My name is Kelsey Clayback, and I am currently a Postdoctoral Research Associate at the University of Virginia, under the mentorship of Dr. Amanda Williford.
 I work at the Center for Advanced Study of Teaching and Learning (CASTL) on several research projects related to early childhood education.

-My program of research focuses on early childhood education and ways to promote young children’s social and emotional development in these settings.
-I am also interested in teacher well-being and beliefs with the goal of determining how to better support educators to facilitate positive outcomes for themselves and their students.
+Through my research, I seek to partner with policymakers and practitioners to improve early childhood education.
+In particular, my research centers around understanding ways to equitably promote young children’s social and emotional development and prevent challenging behavior.
+I am also interested in early childhood educator well-being, beliefs, and bias with the goal of determining how to better support educators to facilitate positive outcomes for themselves and their students.
 In my free time, I love to read, travel, see live music, watch reality TV, and foster kittens with the SPCA.

 I earned my Ph.D. in Educational Psychology: Applied Developmental Science (EP-ADS) from the University of Virginia in May 2023.
 During my doctoral studies, I was also a Dean’s Fellow, Institute of Education Sciences (IES) pre-doctoral affiliate fellow, and National Center for Pyramid Model Innovations (NCPMI) fellow.
 Prior to beginning my doctoral studies, I earned my B.A. in Psychology from the University of Dayton and my M.Ed. in Clinical and Developmental Research from Vanderbilt University.
 At UD, I worked on research examining executive function, math skills, and classroom quality in preschool settings.
 At Vanderbilt, I worked on a variety of projects involving social and emotional development, early math development, and depression prevention.
 During my master’s, I also conducted independent research on teacher well-being, support, and discipline practices in early childhood education.